Damsel In Defense Review

-When I was looking to start an online business and looked into MLM’s, one article changed how I looked at MLM forever.
+When I was looking to start an online business and looked into MLM’s initially, one article changed how I looked at MLM forever.
 You can view it here.

 I’m always in the lookout for MLMs that are an improvement on the vast majority that appear deceptive, misleading and over-hyped.

-While, I’m not a fan of MLM’s, THIS one does have some positive features including –
+While, I’m not a fan of MLM’s, THIS particular one does have some positive features including –

 - The overall message of protecting/empowering women.